 And here is some more advice from our consultants: Avoid cross-monitoring with SNMP.
 Never try to access your switches, routers, etc. with more than one SNMP tool.
 Even if the device has a powerful enough CPU, it's probably not a good idea to configure two monitoring servers or any other tool to monitor the same device simultaneously.

 To sum it all up: Only use SNMP if there is no other way.
 SNMP puts too much strain on the target system and the monitoring software if not implemented properly (which happens often enough).
-If you can use a good light-weight agent, use an agent for monitoring.
+If you can use a good light-weight agent for monitoring, do it.
 If you can’t install an agent, but there is a good API available, use that (e.g. we recommend using the NetApp API for monitoring as it is much better implemented than their SNMP agent).
 If you can't install an agent on a device and there is no good API, then use SNMP.

 How to monitor via SNMP in Checkmk